ioBroker/ioBroker.js-controller/docs/en/tutorial/adapter.md

 ### Upload adapter files
 This function is only needed in special cases.
 If the above procedure is used, this feature is not necessary.

-only when experienced users who know what they are doing are modifying files themselves, or when a beta version of Github is loaded is this feature necessary
+only when experienced users who know what they are doing are modifying files themselves, or when a beta version is loaded from Github will this feature be necessary

 About the Admin In the tab Admin the expert mode has to be activated.
 Thereafter, additional icons appear in the tile.
 The upward arrow (3rd icon from the right) executes this upload.